ideallical/ii-django-backup/README.md

 Setting `II_DJANGO_BACKUP['DIR']` to `'/var/backups/'` let's ii-django-backup
 know where to store your backups locally.
-By default this is set to `os.path.join(settings.BASE_DIR, 'backups')`; this requires your settings knowing about BASE_DIR.
+By default this is set to `os.path.join(settings.BASE_DIR, 'backups')`; this requires `BASE_DIR` being defined in your Django settings.

 Setting `II_DJANGO_BACKUP['DROPBOX_ACCESS_TOKEN']` to `**********`, enables
-backuping up to Dropbox with this access token.
+backup to Dropbox using this access token.
 By default this is set to `None`.

 Setting `II_DJANGO_BACKUP['DROPBOX_DIR']` to `/websitename/staging/` let's
 ii-django-backup know where to store your backups at Dropbox.